 Submissions FAQ (Frequently Asked Questions)

 Have a question about submitting your game?
-Click on the links below to reveal the answers.
+See below.
 For full Submissions info, click here.

 - Why is this festival being held?

 - IndieCade was established to create vibrant festivals and showcases dedicated to independent games and open to the public.
 It is our goal to showcase exciting and innovative new work, host productive networking environments, hold important discussions, and have fun.

 - IndieCade annual festival will be held October, 2014 in the Los Angeles area (Culver City).
 Often IndieCade also holds several additional showcases including IndieCade East.
 Please see our website for additions to the schedule and updates on the latest events.

 - I need help from others to develop my idea - can you put me in touch with possible collaborators?

 - You are welcome to submit your idea as a work in progress.
 You may also be interested in posting a notice on the IndieCade Facebook page to find such people.
 Attending the Conference and Festival is also a great way to meet collaborators.
 Several IndieCade finalists have been developed by teams that originated at previous Festivals.

 - We use the term “game” very broadly to mean interactive entertainment, art, or even educational or documentary interactive works.
 These can be in established genres, or they can push the envelope of our traditional understanding and definition of the word “game.”
 It is the role of independent work to push the envelope.
 Interactive entertainment of all types, including virtual worlds, puzzles, augmented reality games, alternate reality games, interactive narratives, design, 2D, 3D, mobile, experimental, web-based and social games are all acceptable.
 We also welcome such alternative content as serious games, documentary games, activist games, learning games, and other forms that fall outside the traditional categories of entertainment and traditional definitions of the term “game.”